10 Contemporary Christian Thanksgiving Songs

 Matt Redman's beautiful offering is a song of love, sacrifice, and salvation.
 While it is not officially a "Thanksgiving song," it certainly expresses the best reason to give thanks to God:

-What is YOUR favorite Thanksgiving song by a contemporary Christian music artist?
-Leave your answer in the comments below.
-And if you liked this post, use those nifty buttons on the left to share it with your social networks.
-Thank you!
+What is YOUR favorite contemporary Christian Thanksgiving song?
+Tell us about it in the comments section.
+And if you liked this post, please share it with your social networks.